zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 in different pipelines.

-As an example, see the following step that uses the `StepContext` to query the metadata store while running a step, which we use to evaluate all models of past training pipeline runs and to store the current best model, which we could then automatically deploy or use for inference in another pipeline.
+As an example, see the following step that uses the `StepContext` to query the metadata store while running a step, which we use to find out whether the current run produced a better model than all previous runs:

 ```python
 from zenml.steps import step, StepContext